-There are quite a few steak salads recipe out there you could play with (Asian, Latin, French etc), all delicious.
-The following one is one of my favorite, a sort of take-off on Waldorf Salad, served as a main course.
+There are quite a few steak salad recipe out there you could play with (Asian, Latin, French etc), all delicious.
+The following Steak Salad is one of my favorite, a sort of take-off on Waldorf Salad, served as a main course.
 The robust Remoulade dressing is a great match for the steak.
 Gluten-free without even trying.

-If instead of the corn, you have some cooked rice, potatoes, chick peas, beans or pasta, go ahead and use that instead: all great choices.
+If instead of the corn, you have some cooked rice, potatoes, chick peas, beans or pasta, go ahead and use that instead in the steak salad: all great choices.

 I am crazy about Mush Steak, also called Oyster Steak, increasingly easy to find at butcher stores.
 Where has it been all our lives?
-Did those poor animals just starting growing a new body part, or did butchers finally become conscious of this cut’s great value?
+Did those poor animals just start growing a new body part, or did butchers finally become conscious of this cut’s great value?
 Just kidding!
 But seriously: Thanks butcher! this steak comes in an even slab about one inch high, 1 12/2 pounds in weight, none of it going to waste, and so fork-tender you have nothing more to do to it than sear it about three minutes on each side.
+Equally delicious in the steak salad: Minute Roast, split (your butcher will split it for you, and remove the center layer of sinew, you will end up with two identical slabs), use one of the slabs for this recipe.
 If you decide not to put it in a salad, and enjoy it as is, just slice it and slather it with Dijon mustard, with some rice, noodles or grilled veggies on the side, and you got yourself a fabulous meal.
 In the latter case, the steak will serve two generously.

 Please do not cook the steak beyond medium rare, or you will end up with a tough and uninspiring piece of meat that will not be worth the price you just paid for it.

 This steak salad recipe will amply serve four.